ruitian-olivia/ruitian-olivia.github.io/_pages/about.md

   - /about.html
 ---

 Hello, everyone!
 My name is Ruitian Gao.
-I am a fourth-year Ph.D. candidate in the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University, supervised by Prof. Zhangsheng Yu.
-I received B.S. in Bioinformatics and a double B.Eng. in Computer Science and Application from Shanghai Jiao Tong University.
+I am a fifth-year Ph.D. candidate in the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University, supervised by Prof. Zhangsheng Yu.
+I received B.S. in Bioinformatics and a double B.Eng. in Computer Science from Shanghai Jiao Tong University.
 I was supported by the Zhiyuan Honors Program for graduate students of SJTU.
 I have great passion for cross-disciplinary research of AI + Biomedicine.
-My current research area focuses on the field of precise diagnosis and prognosis of tumors using deep learning  and statistical methods based on medical images (CT, histological images) and omics data (single-cell RNA-sequencing, spatial transcriptomics).
+My current research area focuses on the field of precise diagnosis and prognosis of tumors using deep learning and statistical methods based on medical images (CT, histological images) and omics data (single-cell multi-omics, spatial transcriptomics).

 ## News
 - May 2024, [Harnessing TME depicted by histological images to improve cancer prognosis through a deep learning system](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(24)00205-2) was published in [Cell Reports Medicine](https://www.cell.com/cell-reports-medicine/home).